-B. The HUD Closing Attorney will not confirm the authenticity, enforceability, and admissibility of any Electronic Signature, Digital Signature, Electronic Record, or Electronic Signature action with respect to any closing document or exhibit.
-The HUD Closing Attorney will rely solely on the FHA Lender's and borrower's electronic closing certificates and modified FHA closing opinions as to the enforceability of Electronic Signatures and Electronic Records.
+HUD Closing Attorneys are not responsible for confirming the authenticity, enforceability, and admissibility of any Electronic Signature, Digital Signature, Electronic Record, or Electronic Signature Action.
+The HUD Closing Attorney will rely solely on the statutory authority provided by the E-SIGN Act15 and the FHA closing opinions as confirmation that Electronic Records and Electronic Signatures submitted in accordance with this ECP have been properly created and authenticated.